GiuseppeTT/jobset/keps/NNNN-InPlaceRestart/README.md

 information to express the idea and why it was not acceptable.
 -->

+### Use the JobSet controller to directly restart the Pods in place instead of using the agent sidecar

+Currently, there is no way to do that.
+The `RestartPod` action can only be triggered by a container exiting with a specified exit code.
+Alternatively, a new ideal upstream API could be created but the `RestartPod` action is the path of least resistance.

+### Use gRPC instead of the API server to establish communication between the JobSet controller and the agent sidecars

+Using the API server with a declarative Pod annotation for the epoch is better practice from the [Kubernetes API conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status).

+### Use the annotation `jobset.sigs.k8s.io/restart-attempt` instead of `jobset.sigs.k8s.io/epoch`

+The annotation `jobset.sigs.k8s.io/restart-attempt` is technically written by the JobSet controller through the Pod template, so changing it with the agent sidecar would be an anti-pattern.
+Besides, the annotation `jobset.sigs.k8s.io/restart-attempt` in Pods is already heavily used for observability and changing its semantics would also be problematic.

+### Make the barrier optional

+This is technically possible, but it adds little overhead while allowing the design to make less assumptions over the worker containers.

+### Restart only specified Pods instead of all of them

+Currently JobSet only supports restarting the whole workload.
+Partial restart like restarting only a single Job or a group of ReplicatedJobs is desirable but it is still being [discussed upstream](https://github.com/kubernetes-sigs/jobset/issues/918).

 ## Future work

+### Inject the agent sidecars to simplify the JobSet spec

+The addition of agent sidecar makes the JobSet spec long and complex.
+It could be added by default and have a toggle to disable this behavior.

 ### Recreate only failed Jobs